 Some people believe that having a small emergency fund of $1000 or so is enough, as long as they have assets like a 401k to tap into if they run into trouble.
 The problem with that way of thinking is that a 401k isn’t easy to access in a true emergency.

-My family found out about the importance of a large emergency fund last year when my husband lost his job.
+My family found out about the importance of a large emergency fund a few years back when my husband lost his job.
 Twice.
 We had about 1 month worth of expenses in our emergency fund, so money was really tight.
 In addition, my husband had to take some less than ideal jobs to make sure we had food on the table.

 When you have 3 to 6 months of expenses tucked away, you have the freedom to wait for a good job.
 You have the freedom to quit a job that’s sucking the life out of you, because you know you can survive until you find a new one.
 You have the security of knowing you can pay high deductibles for medical issues if the need arises.